mvrozanti/colp/README.md

 ### Objective

 This tool is inspired on various processing tools such as awk, sed and imagemagick.
 There is no processing library for single color operations, be it interactively or not.
 `colp` attempts to solve that.
 It supports a number of color models (specified later in this README).
-The goal is to have the ability to script and automate a
+The goal is to have the ability to script and automate any algorithmic color transformation.

 ### Installation